-Discovery Pre-clinical Phase I Phase II Phase III Registration/approval Other Total Targets established R&D priorities 0 0 0 0 0 1 0 1 Addresses needs of LMICs 0 2 5 1 0 8 Other projects in scope 5 4 0 0 0 9 the clinical phase of development were included for this analysis.
-Neglected tropical diseases, while also scope have been established as a priority by global health stakeholders.
-For other diseases, the Index used a set of criteria to determine which projects in the pipeline offer a clear public health bene-

-Other includes projects that have a technical lifecycle and projects that follow a different development cycle (e.g. diagnostics)

-†Products included in the analysis were selected using a set of criteria determined by stakeholder consensus.
+Discovery Pre-clinical Phase I Phase II Phase III Registration/approval Other Total Targets established R&D priorities о 0 0 0 0 1 0 1 Addresses needs of LMICs 0 2 5 1 0 8 Other projects in scope 5 4 0 0 0 9 the clinical phase of development were included for this analysis.
+Neglected tropical diseases, while also communicable, are highlighted separately throughout the Index.
+Other includes projects that have a technical lifecycle and projects that follow a different development cycle (e.g. diagnostics).
+Products included in the analysis were selected using a set of criteria determined by stakeholder consensus.
+Other includes vector control products.